 Our grants programs are the most direct way that the NCCF works to improve the community.
 Through the programs listed below, funds are distributed throughout the year, addressing a variety of issues.
 If you have questions regarding any of our grants programs, please contact Eileen Ardillo, Program Coordinator at email@example.com or 716-366-4892.

-The process for the Community Grants Program remains the same - a Letter of Interest is required by March 1.
+The process for the Community Grants Program remains the same - a Letter of Interest is required by March 1 or September 1 of each year.
 Programs that are approved by the Grants Committee will then be asked to submit a full application.
 NCCF will provide those organizations with the necessary sign-in information and a link to complete this process.

 COMMUNITY GRANTS PROGRAM

 This biannual program addresses the most pressing and immediate needs within northern Chautauqua County.
 These grants are made possible through the generosity of those who have established or who have contributed to an unrestricted fund.
-Letters of Interest Deadlines: March 1 & September 1 of each year.
-Letters of Interest must be submitted by 4:00 p.m., to the attention of Eileen Ardillo, Program Coordinator at firstname.lastname@example.org.
+Letters of Interest are accepted on March 1 & September 1 of each year to the attention of Eileen Ardillo, Grants Program Coordinator at firstname.lastname@example.org.